opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_8/report.md

 33     Nevertheless, s 114(2) must be applied in a “commonsense holistic manner that takes into account the new realities that flow from the breakdown of a marriage”: at \[16\].

 34     In the present case, the Husband turns 80 this year and has been retired for around 20 years.
-Although he remains a consultant for what appears to be a building company, a document printed with the company’s letterhead and signed by a manager from the company confirms that the Husband receives no salary and only CPF contribution of around $150 a month.[\[note: 13\]](#Ftn_13) The Wife does not challenge the authenticity of this document.
-And while the Husband also receives dividends of about a few thousand dollars a year from the shares which he owns,[\[note: 14\]](#Ftn_14) his present income is relatively insubstantial compared to the assets which the Parties have amassed.
+Although he remains a consultant for what appears to be a building company, a document printed with the company’s letterhead and signed by a manager from the company confirms that the Husband receives no salary and only CPF contribution of around $150 a month.[^13] The Wife does not challenge the authenticity of this document.
+And while the Husband also receives dividends of about a few thousand dollars a year from the shares which he owns,[^14] his present income is relatively insubstantial compared to the assets which the Parties have amassed.
 I also note that the Wife will receive $3,609,234.30 worth of assets.
-In my view, this is sufficient for her to live comfortably, especially since, on her own evidence, her expenses amount to $3,000 a month.[\[note: 15\]](#Ftn_15)
+In my view, this is sufficient for her to live comfortably, especially since, on her own evidence, her expenses amount to $3,000 a month.[^15]

 35     Considering these circumstances in the round, I order that there be no maintenance for the Wife.
-In coming to this decision, I also note the Wife’s assertion on affidavit that:[\[note: 16\]](#Ftn_16)
+In coming to this decision, I also note the Wife’s assertion on affidavit that:[^16]

 … my claim for lump sum maintenance is founded not on my dependence on the \[Husband\], but in seeking some recognition to my sacrifice of my career as a wife and mother in this long marriage.